ronelsolomon/filesummarize/README.md

 └── setup.py               # Package configuration
 ```

-## 🤖 GitHub Action
+## GitHub Actions

-This repository includes a GitHub Action that automatically generates documentation on push:
+This project includes a GitHub Actions workflow (`.github/workflows/code_analysis.yml`) that:

-1. Triggered on pushes to `main` branch
-2. Analyzes changed Python files
+1. Runs tests on push and pull requests
+2. Performs code analysis using the Python Code Explainer
-3. Generates and commits documentation updates
+3. Generates documentation in Word format
+4. Automatically commits and pushes generated documentation to the repository

+### Workflow Triggers

+- **Push to main branch**: Runs tests, performs analysis, and updates documentation
+- **Pull requests**: Runs tests and performs analysis (does not update documentation)
+- **Manual trigger**: Can be manually triggered from the Actions tab

+### Generated Documentation

+When the workflow runs on the main branch, it will:

+1. Generate a Word document (`docs/code_analysis_YYYYMMDD_HHMMSS.docx`)
+2. Include a summary of all analyzed code elements
+3. Provide detailed explanations of the code structure
+4. Automatically commit and push the generated documentation

+### Required Permissions

+The workflow requires the following permissions:
+- `contents: write` - To commit and push generated documentation
+- `pull-requests: write` - To update pull request statuses
+- `statuses: write` - To update commit statuses

+These permissions are automatically provided by the default `GITHUB_TOKEN`.
+No additional configuration is needed for public repositories.
+For private repositories, ensure the workflow has the necessary permissions in your repository settings.

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-   - Saves the output as a Word document in the `docs` directory

-3. **Artifact Storage**: The generated documentation is available as a downloadable artifact in the GitHub Actions run.

-4. **Auto-commit**: The workflow will automatically commit and push the updated documentation back to the repository.

-### Viewing Documentation

-1. Go to the "Actions" tab in your GitHub repository
-2. Click on the latest workflow run
-3. Download the "code-documentation" artifact to get the Word document

-### Manual Trigger

-You can also manually trigger the documentation generation:
-1. Go to the "Actions" tab
-2. Select "Generate Documentation" workflow
-3. Click "Run workflow"

 ## 🤝 Contributing